s184361/autolbl-minimal/RESTRUCTURING_PLAN.md

 ## Notes
 - Keep `config.json` in root for backward compatibility
-- Data folders stay in root but add to .gitignore
+- Data folders stay in root but are properly .gitignored
 - Old utils/ folder can be deleted after migration
 - Create git branches for safe migration
+- **Florence2_cap.py cleaned up and ready to move to examples/**
+- **.gitignore updated to properly exclude all data/output folders**